BLOKBUSTR/EnemyValuableTweaks/README.md

 # EnemyValuableTweaks

-[REVISE]
+This mod introduces various mechanical tweaks to the Enemy Valuable (the pink soul orb that drops from killed enemies) to make it a little more fair and interesting in certain scenarios.
-Are you sick of those moments where you've put so much effort into tossing a monster down a pit, only for the orb to bounce everywhere and break on its own without giving you a single chance to get anywhere within grabbing range?

-I am, because this happened WAY TOO MANY TIMES to me.
-So, I decided to fix this annoyance myself with this mod.
+You wanna know what my first motivation for this mod was?
+You know those moments when you put so much effort into dealing with an enemy, and you decide to throw it down a pit, only for the orb to bounce everywhere and break on its own without giving you a single chance to get anywhere close to catch it?
+Yeah, I know it too well because it happened WAY TOO MANY TIMES to me.
+So, I decided to make this mod as my own solution.
+On top of that, I figured it would be nice to implement some extra functionality to make the orb a little more interesting from vanilla gameplay.

 ❗️ **All players must have this mod installed, and all clients must have the same config settings as the host!** Otherwise, visual desync at the very least will occur.